Program Executive Office, Assembled Chemical Weapons Alternatives: Chemical weapons destruction in Colorado

 PEO ACWA is responsible for the management of PCAPP at the U.S. Army Chemical Materials Activity-West, formerly known as the U.S. Army Pueblo Chemical Depot, located near Pueblo, Colorado.

 The Pueblo Chemical Depot was originally constructed as the Pueblo Ordnance Depot in 1942 and has been responsible for the safe and secure storage of 2,613 U.S. tons of mustard agent in projectiles and mortars.
 The weapons were stored at the 23000 acre depot since the 1950s.

 As of June 22, 2023, destruction of the chemical weapons stockpile in Colorado was completed.
 The destruction technology used was neutralization followed by biotreatment.
 The follow-on process, biological treatment, consisted of breaking down the product of neutralization, called hydrolysate, by microbial digestion.
 Non-contaminated energetics removed from the munitions as part of the destruction process were destroyed in the Anniston, Alabama, SDC.
 Additionally, three SDCs augmented PCAPP's neutralization/biotreatment technology to destroy 4.2-inch mortar rounds and any projectiles that were found unsuitable for processing through the main plant.
-Now that destruction is complete, PCAPP will go through a three-to-four-year closure phase.
+In July 2025, the plant completed decontamination, disassembly, packaging, and transport of the three SDC units to U.S. Army organizations in Maryland and Alabama.

+PCAPP is now in the closure phase, expected to be complete in 2028.

 Chemical weapons destruction in Kentucky

 PEO ACWA is responsible for the management of BGCAPP at BGAD, located in eastern central Kentucky.
 The 14600 acre installation stores and maintains conventional munitions and provides chemical defense equipment and special operations support to the Department of Defense.
-The Blue Grass Chemical Activity, a tenant of the depot, was responsible for the safeguarding of a portion of the U.S. chemical weapons stockpile, 523 tons of nerve agents GB and VX, and mustard agent in rockets and projectiles.
+The Blue Grass Chemical Activity, a tenant of the depot, was responsible for the safeguarding of a portion of the U.S. chemical weapons stockpile, 523 tons of nerve agents GB and VX in rockets and projectiles, and mustard agent in projectiles.

 As of July 7, 2023, destruction of the chemical weapons stockpile in Kentucky was completed, also marking the completion of destruction of the declared U.S. chemical weapons stockpile.
 BGCAPP also used neutralization to destroy chemical agent while SDC technology was used to destroy mustard agent-filled projectiles; containerized, drained, and undrained rocket warheads; M55 rocket overpacks; and rockets not suitable to be processed in the main plant.
 Non-contaminated rocket motors removed as part of the destruction process were destroyed in the Anniston, Alabama, SDC.
 Now destruction is complete, BGCAPP will go through a three-to-four-year closure stage.
-SDC units will continue the destruction of containerized, drained rocket warheads, considered agent-contaminated secondary waste during the closure phase.
+BGCAPP is now in the closure phase, expected to be complete in Fiscal Year 2028.
+Part of this phase included the destruction of containerized, drained rocket warheads, considered agent-contaminated secondary waste, in the plant’s SDC units, which was completed in September 2025.